All Episodes

 Shining, shining example of that.

-First, it goes underreported how nervous the Arab League really is about this and how nervous they are about the Iran Syria axis.
+First, it goes underreported how nervous the Arab League really is about this and how nervous they are about the Iran-Syria axis.

-All they could do was get comment from the quote unquote Arab street.
+All they could do was get comment from the quote-unquote Arab street.

 They don't run their governments.

-Now I know that there are a lot of Americans who don't want to hear that.
+Now, I know that there are a lot of Americans who don't want to hear that for a host of reasons.

-I know that there are a lot of Americans who think that if we didn't support Israel, if Israel were not an ally, if we didn't give them military and foreign aid, if uh if we weren't so publicly supportive of them, government to government, that we wouldn't have any trouble with Islamic terrorists and so forth, that the vast majority of uh the enemies we have in the Arab world today are due strictly to our association with Israel.
+I know that there are a lot of Americans who think that if we didn't support Israel, if Israel were not an ally, if we didn't give them military and foreign aid, if we weren't so publicly supportive of them, government to government, that we wouldn't have any trouble with Islamic terrorists and so forth.

-If you are one American who thinks that, uh I know it's tempting, it's very seductive to believe it, but it isn't true.
+If you are one American who thinks that, I know it's tempting, it's very seductive to believe it, but it isn't true.

-We are just as much an enemy as any other Western culture and western society is, because whether you were Jew or Christian or what have you, if you if you don't fit the model that the Islamo fascists have created, uh you are considered an infidel, and they are they say that they're working on instructions from their religion to wipe out everybody who's not a proper Muslim.
+We are just as much an enemy as any other Western culture and Western society is, because whether you are Jew or Christian or what have you, if you don't fit the model that the Islamo-fascists have created, you are considered an infidel.

-Uh Israel has become the battle for Israel has become the battle, a most important battle in the war on terror, and the reason it's it's becoming more and more obvious.
+Israel has become, the battle for Israel has become the battle, the most important battle in the war on terror.

-Uh Israel's done everything it's been asked to do.
+Israel's done everything it's been asked to do.

 Land for peace, give up the settlements.

-Uh stop this, stop that.
+Stop this, stop that.

 It's always been about the destruction of Israel.

-Uh and this is now undeniable to people.
+And this is now undeniable to people.

-The only people that don't want to admit it are people who can't afford to admit it because it would totally render them ineffective as as being wrong constantly on big issues.
+The only people that don't want to admit it are people who can't afford to admit it because it would totally render them ineffective as being wrong constantly on big issues.

 They're not going to admit that.